shreelakshmijoshi/iudx-acl-apd-public/CONTRIBUTING.md

 ### Commit description
 - Could be detailed to explain the changes made but no more than 72 characters
-- Punctuation could be ommitted at the end of commit description
+- Punctuation could be omitted at the end of commit description
 - Could also reference an issue or pull request